 Day 1 Garden Rescue Build

-The designs are marked out in sprayline, and then the amazing team get to work laying it all out.
+The designs are marked out in spray line, and then the amazing team get to work laying it all out.

 Day 2 Garden Rescue Build

 The day 2 builds are a herculean effort by everyone.
-Garden Rescue is the epitome of teamwork, with people asking, 'Do you need me to take over that so you can go do X?'
+Garden Rescue is the epitome of teamwork, with people asking, ‘Do you need me to take over that so you can do X?’

 9. Garden Rescue Reveals

-The first question I get asked all the time is, are they real.
-The answer is yes.
-The contributors haven't seen the garden over the 2 days of build with the windows papered over.
-So when we do the reveal it is a true live reaction to the finished result.
+The contributors haven’t seen the garden over the 2 days of build with the windows papered over.
+So when we do the reveal, it is a true live reaction to the finished result.

 10. Filming Schedule & Airing